 It is important to manage expectations.
 Lay out a clear time-line at the onset, and include provisions for additional time, as events may dictate.
 If the implementation team commits to an overly aggressive schedule, they will feel pressure to cut corners when things fall behind.

-A large VaR system cannot be implemented without commitment from the highest levels within a firm.
+A largevalue-at-risk system cannot be implemented without commitment from the highest levels within a firm.
 Not only may it require a substantial budget, but professionals will have to be diverted from other work to contribute to the effort.
-Also, it is possible the implementation, or aspects of the implementation, may be challenged by front-office personnel or others whose work may be impacted by the new VaR measure.
+Also, it is possible the implementation, or aspects of the implementation, may be challenged by front-office personnel or others whose work may be impacted by the new value-at-risk measure.
 Addressing such challenges requires political capital that can come only from the highest levels of the organization.

 12.2.3 Implementation Team